-Another less common kind of eye bleeding, or hemorrhage, can happen in the middle, colored part of your eye.
+Another less common kind of eye bleeding, or hyphema, can happen in the middle, colored part of your eye.
 Eye bleeding deeper or at the back of the eye may sometimes cause redness.

 Bleeding in the eye can happen for several reasons.
 Most of the time, you will not have blood leaking from your eye.

 Depending on the location in the eye, bleeding can be harmless or it may lead to complications if left untreated.
-You should see a doctor if you think you may have eye bleeding.
+You should talk with a doctor if you think you may have eye bleeding.

 - Most eye bleeding is harmless and caused by a small broken blood vessel in the outer part of the eye.